-Samsun (Grk: Σαμψούντα) is a city located in the northern central part of Turkey along the shores of the Black Sea.
-The Greeks of Samsun and the surrounding district were deported twice during the Greek Genocide; once during 1916/17 and then in 1921.
-During this period, Greeks living in the city and district of Samsun numbered approximately 80,000 and made up about 65% of the total population.1
+Samsun (Gr: Σαμψούντα) is a city located in northern Turkey along the Black Sea shoreline.
+During the Greek Genocide, Greeks from Samsun and the surrounding district were deported in three waves: in 1916/17, 1921 and finally in 1922.
+Before these deportations, Greeks in the region numbered approximately 80,000 and made up about 65% of the total population.1

 Having earlier deported Greeks from eastern Thrace and regions along the western coastline of Asia Minor, in 1916 the CUP (Committee of Union and Progress Party) turned its focus on the Greeks living in communities along the Black Sea coastline.
 These deportations were on the grounds of military necessity but were lethal and coincided with burning and looting of property.

 The first deportations occurred in late 1916 to early 1917.
 A report by the Greek legation at Constantinople dated December 27, 1916 stated how the city of Samsun was encircled by the Turkish army and people were ordered to the city center.
 These people (including women, men and women who had just given birth to babies and the babies themselves) were imprisoned in barracks.
 They were then led out to snow covered mountains.
 Following the deportations, the homes of the deportees were raided and their belongings taken and sold.
 While the final destination was unknown, the deportees were seen in Kavak (47km from Samsun) on the first night where they buried their dead.
 They were then taken to Kafzan [Havza] in the district of Sivas (80km from Samsun) then to Çorum (168km from Samsun).2